millerlogic/cluster-deploy/README.md

 # cluster-deploy
-Cluster deployment for roles, scripts and other configuration
+Cluster deployment for roles, scripts and other configuration.

+A collection of shell scripts in a familiar init.d style control mechanism with deployment, installation and configuration faclilities for clusters.

 Main concepts:
 * ```Host``` - one node in a cluster.